-Office Cleaner Resume: Examples and Tips
+Office Cleaner Resume: Examples & Tips

 An office cleaner manages upkeep of office premises and property.
 This job usually includes sweeping, mopping, vacuuming, stocking bathroom and kitchen supplies, cleaning washrooms and kitchen areas, emptying trash cans and other designated tasks while following the health and safety precautions based on the company policies and procedures.